 I was thinking $770 was high as well, especially since Trent has a garden.

-When I first saw this reaction, I thought perhaps something was off base, so I went through my receipts again (and also added in my own estimates for fractional costs of things used, like spices and garden vegetables) and I came up with the same number again – just shy of $770 for the four of us per month.
+When I first saw this reaction, I thought perhaps something was off base.
+To make sure my numbers were correct, I went through my receipts again (and also added in my own estimates for fractional costs of things used, like spices and garden vegetables) only to come up with the same number again – just shy of $770 for the four of us for the month.

 What is the Average Grocery Bill for a Family of 4?

 After that, I did some research.
-The first place I looked was in the huge public data available from the federal government, and it didn’t take long before I found the data I was looking for.
-According to the USDA’s Center for Nutrition Policy and Promotion, the average expenditure for a low-cost meal plan for a family of four in the United States is $786 This is substantially less than the liberal food plan, which comes in at $1,195 for a family of four for a month.
+The first place I looked was in the huge public data available from the federal government.
+According to the USDA’s Center for Nutrition Policy and Promotion, the average expenditure for a low-cost meal plan for a family of four in the United States was $731.20 in late 2017.
+This is substantially less than the liberal food plan, which came out to $1,093 for a family of four for a month.

-In other words, my estimate is pretty much in line with normal food spending in the United States.
-That seems reasonable to me – a lot of our staples are cheaper, but as I’ve mentioned many times, we spring for things like organic milk, free range chickens and eggs, some organic vegetables, fresh cheeses, and the fairly regular bottle of wine.
+In other words, my estimate was pretty much in line with normal food spending in the United States for that specific year.
+This amount also seems reasonable to me.
+A lot of the staples we purchase are cheaper due to where we live, but as I’ve mentioned many times, we spring for things like organic milk, free range chickens and eggs, some organic vegetables, fresh cheeses, and the fairly regular bottle of wine.

 What Constitutes a “Moderate Meal Plan”?

-The details of what exactly constitutes a “low-cost meal plan” is found in USDA publication CNPP-20, The Low-Cost, Moderate-Cost, and Liberal Food Plans, 2007.
+The details of what exactly constitutes a “low-cost meal plan” are found in USDA publication CNPP-20, The Low-Cost, Moderate-Cost, and Liberal Food Plans.
 Needless to say, if you browse through it, it’s extremely detailed.

 But is it reasonable?
-I compared what’s in both the moderate and liberal food plan to what my family and I actually eats in a given week – and they’re pretty comparable, actually.
+I compared the food options in both the moderate and liberal food plan to what my family and I actually eat in a given week, and they’re pretty comparable to be honest.
 The actual dietary content of the moderate meal plan and what my family eats is pretty similar.

 I also looked at the low-cost and liberal food plans and found them only really different in specific food choices – choosing higher quality grains, for example.
 Is a loaf of twelve grain bread at the store better for you than a normal whole wheat loaf?
 Yes, but is it enough to make it worth that extra cost?
 Your answer to that question and countless others like it – and there is no right answer for everyone – will determine a big part of your food costs.

-Cheap vs. Healthy: Grocery Shopping on a Budget
+Cheap vs. Healthy: How to Shop On a Budget

 Stick with staple ingredients.